 Why aren’t there more signs?

 In order to maintain our visitors’ experience, we intentionally have minimal signage and rely on our visitors’ restraint.

 There are some flowers, but why aren’t there more?

 Japanese gardens are not about showcasing plant material in nature.
 Rather, all elements live in harmony.
 Flowers don’t compete with foliage.
-In the words of our Garden Curator, Sadafumi Uchiyama, “Foliage has a roll throughout the year.
+In the words of our Garden Curator, Sadafumi Uchiyama, “Foliage has a role throughout the year.
 It gives texture and color in different seasons.
 Flowers give us seasons, and they give us time.
 Each has a role.
 That is the idea of harmony.”
 During the summer months, we encourage you to visit our neighbor, the International Rose Test Garden, to view their beautiful array of roses.